hallodom/geshe-graham-losel/_publications/a-gelongs-training-in-brief.md

 ---

 Restricted to the fully ordained only.
-They can obtain copies from the Director, International Mahayana Institute, director@imisangha.org.
+They can obtain copies from the Director, International Mahayana Institute, <a href="mailto:director@imisangha.org">director@imisangha.org</a>.